Big-Sands/adhd.ge/articles/contents-en.md

 Those who want to check which medications are registered in Georgia can have a look at this page:
 [http://apps.ssa.gov.ge/recepti/Camlebi](http://apps.ssa.gov.ge/recepti/Camlebi)

-To put it briefly, there is a very less effective medication out there, atomoxetine, and we don't even have that.

 # Why was this page created?
-In USA, (and other developed countries) they have been taking ADHD seriously for the past 50 years.
+In the US, (and other developed countries) they have been taking ADHD seriously for the past 50 years.
-Also, in USA, having ADHD is considered a disability.
 In Georgia, nothing is happening in this regard, and it's entirely possible nothing will happen for decades to come, if awareness for this problem is not raised.